alex23lemm/monai2021bootcamp-aws-instructions/README.md

 ![image](https://user-images.githubusercontent.com/611112/134502649-760221b7-0d5f-4057-ba29-9279676d1c9d.png)

 * Congratulations!
-You are now ready to get started.
-The NVIDIA team will share specific information on the notebooks for the Bootcamp Challenge Day you will use today later during our intro session.
+You are now ready to get started. **The NVIDIA team will share specific information on the notebooks for the Bootcamp Challenge Day you will use today later during our intro session**.
 But please, keep on reading the last section below.

 ## Launching Juypter notebooks